xster/flutter-wiki/Upgrading-pre-1.12-Android-projects.md

 </style>
 ```

+If you created your Flutter project with `flutter create` then you likely already have a `LaunchTheme` defined, along with a drawable called `launch_background`.
+You can re-use that configuration and adjust it as desired.

 Add a normal theme that to `styles.xml` that should replace the launch screen when the Android process is fully initialized:
 ```xml
 <!-- You can name this style whatever you'd like -->